Jadeite Value, Price, and Jewelry Information

 The value of a jadeite carving is as much a function of artistry and antiquity as the color and quality of the material itself.
 Jadeite is a very specialized gemstone, and evaluating these pieces is complicated.
-Its market is largely collector based.
+Its appeal is largely collector based.
 The finest jadeite originates from Myanmar.
 (In October 2016, the US lifted its embargo on jadeite from Myanmar).

 The International Gem Society (IGS) has a list of businesses offering gemstone appraisal services.